shivannis/xandr-docs-public/xandr-docs/digital-platform-api/network-device-analytics.md

 ---
 title: Network Device Analytics
-description: Use the network device analytics report to view performance data for buy-side and sell-side ads targeting compatible devices, useful for networks working with in-app advertisers. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Network Device Analytics report to view performance data for buy-side and sell-side ads targeting compatible devices, useful for networks working with in-app advertisers. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---